Sheroziy-CODE/rick-and-morty/README.md

 ### Built With

-* This project uses the ......
+* This project is written in Kotlin and uses Jetpack Compose toolkit.

 ## Structure